Abhiek187/Giphy-Gif-Search/README.md

 # Giphy Gif Search

 This program showcases relevant GIFs from [GIPHY](https://developers.giphy.com/docs/sdk/) based on the user's search term.
 If nothing is provided, the trending GIFs are posted instead.
+This app uses [giphy-api](https://github.com/austinkelleher/giphy-api) to call the APIs.

 ![Trending GIFs](recording.gif)